nathanwentworth/nathanwentworth/_projects/2017-08-01-moodbored.md

 ---
 Moodboard/inspiration collection app made in electron, pulls from a local folder and shows you a grid of images with subdirectory navigator.
 Tons of customizable options.
 [Download](https://github.com/nathanwentworth/moodbored/releases/latest) [Source](https://github.com/nathanwentworth/moodbored)

+Note! this current version is being deprecated, as i want to rebuild it in something that's not electron (probably PyQT?
+C++ QT would probably be better but i'd rather not learn that many new thing at once on a project!).
+This page will be updated later with that new version whenever it has the same features listed here!

 # Features

 - View folders of images on your computer